Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

     - Counterfactual multi-agent policy gradients (COMA) is based on MAA2C.
     - Agent architecture of COMA consists of two models: ``policy`` and ``Q``.
     - COMA adopts a counterfactual baseline to marginalize a single agent’s action's contribution.
-    - COMA is applicable to collaborative, competitive, and mixed tasks.
+    - COMA is applicable for cooperative, collaborative, competitive, and mixed task modes.

 **Preliminary**: